williamjowens/williamjowens.github.io/index.markdown

       <img src="/assets/images/active-shooter-detection-app.png" alt="Active Shooter Detection App" class="project-image" loading="lazy">
     </a>
     <p class="project-description">
       Developed a gunshot detection application using Python, Flask, AWS SageMaker, and hosted on Heroku, enabling accurate identification of gunshot sounds from audio data.
+Feature engineering techniques were used extensively to extract meaningful features from raw audio data for the Keras Neural Network model.
     </p>
   </div>